 Take a stroll through the historic areas.
 Make sure you visit the Cathedral or the Roman Amphitheater.
 You can then change places – depending on the season you can either visit Molentargius Nature Reserve and admire pink flamingoes or Calamosca Beach and hike the trail towards Sella del Diavolo.
 From here, you can see the gulf with Poetto Beach right behind it.
 After a relaxing sunset drink, return to the city and enjoy dinner at one of the wonderful restaurants located in the middle.

-Which is your favorite place to eat in Cagliari
+Which is your favourite place to eat in Cagliari

 I love Pizzeria Framento.
 There is no other pizza like it – the only ingredients are local, the dough is delicious, and the staff is kind.